top of page

 If you are planning to see me through my telehealth partner, Amwell, you will need to sign up to see what your copay would be.

-Why only Massachusetts, Connecticut, Vermont, and Florida Residents?
+Why only Massachusetts, Connecticut, Vermont, Pennsylvania, and Florida Residents?

 Unfortunately there is no national licensing for therapists which means that we can only see clients from the state where we are licensed.
-This means that I can only see you if you are presently in Massachusetts, Connecticut, Vermont, or Florida.
+This means that I can only see you if you are presently in Massachusetts, Connecticut, Vermont, Pennsylvania, or Florida.
 If you are traveling for work or vacation, I cannot see you at that time.
 The rules are the same as if I was seeing you in person.
 I could not go to Texas, for example, and decide to set up practice there without a license.
 Similarly, I cannot see someone from Texas via Telehealth without a Texas license.
+There may also be limitations about which state you can be in when I see you based on insurance.
+For example, I only have a contract for BCBS of Massachusetts.
+Therefore, you must be located in MA if you have BCBS.
+You cannot be in another state (even if I'm licensed there) because I won't be able to bill your insurance.
+If you have United Healthcare, I can see you in CT, VT, MA, and FL because I am contracted to bill them in all of those states.
+So, if you are looking to see me specifically because I'm dual licensed in two states you frequent, please reach out to discuss how it works with your insurance.

 How long does each therapy session take?